Overview: Listen to a Story

 Education: (Re)learn the Story

-The Blanket Exercise is an excellent and interactive tool that literally walks participants through the history of relationships between Aboriginal and non-Aboriginal peoples in Canada.
-Much of the content is written by Aboriginal people.
+The Blanket Exercise is an excellent and interactive tool that literally walks participants through the history of relationships between Indigenous and non-Indigenous peoples in Canada.
+Much of the content is written by Indigenous people.
 The exercise helps participants understand why reconciliation is needed and how to take steps toward reconciliation and new relationships.

 The Doctrine of Christian Discovery is a series of 15th-century declarations from the pope that gave European rulers official church sanction to claim a right of discovery over lands not held by Europeans and Christians.
 They represent a common assumption of that time: that Europeans were superior to other peoples and were charged to bring the light of the church and civilization to “backward” and “pagan” peoples.
-The Christian Reformed Church has been studying the impacts of this doctrine of Euro-superiority on our denomination.
+The Christian Reformed Church studied the impacts of this doctrine of Euro-superiority on our denomination and declared the Doctrine of Discovery to be a heresy.

 After listening to the stories from survivors of Canadian residential schools told at the Truth and Reconciliation Commission (TRC), Canadians and especially Christian Canadians want to know, How can we turn away from the broken ways in which our peoples have related and begin to live together on this land in a better way?
 One of the TRC’s answers, woven throughout its 94 calls to action, is to live out the respect for Indigenous peoples outlined in the UN Declaration.
 The TRC called the United Nations Declaration on the Rights of Indigenous Peoples a “roadmap for reconciliation” and asked churches to endorse it and implement it.
 The Christian Reformed Church in Canada has endorsed the Declaration and is committed to living by it.
 This is what mutual respect looks like.